tbenthompson/okada_wrapper/README.rst

 * alpha = (lambda + mu) / (lambda + 2 * mu)
 * xo = 3-vector representing the observation point
-* xs = 3-vector representing the source point
+* xs = 3-vector representing the source point.
+This is the primary difference.
+  The inputs to the original function assumed the xs was located on a vertical line through the origin and so only accepted a depth parameter.
+To emulate that behavior simply set xs = [0.0, 0.0, -depth]
 * dip = the dip-angle of the slip plane in degrees
 * potency = 4-vector